 Our operations have consumed substantial amounts of cash since inception.
-As of March 31, 2015, our cash, cash equivalents and available-for-sale investments were \$79.5 million.
-Our research and development expenses were \$2.6 million and \$1.2 million for the three-month periods ended March 31, 2015 and 2014, respectively.
+As of June 30, 2015, our cash, cash equivalents and available- for-sale investments were \$74.7 million.
+Our research and development expenses were \$5.7 million and \$2.8 million for the six-month periods ended June 30, 2015 and 2014, respectively.
 We believe that we will continue to expend substantial resources for the foreseeable future developing vonapanitase and any additional product candidates.
 These expenditures will include costs associated with research and development, potentially acquiring new technologies, potentially obtaining regulatory approvals and manufacturing products, as well as marketing and selling products approved for sale, if any.
 In addition, other unanticipated costs may arise.
 Because the outcome of our planned and anticipated clinical trials is highly uncertain, we cannot reasonably estimate the actual amounts necessary to fund and successfully complete the development and commercialization of vonapanitase or any additional product candidates.

-We began enrolling patients in our first Phase 3 clinical trial of vonapanitase during the third quarter of 2014 for patients undergoing creation of radiocephalic AVFs.
-Prior to completing enrollment in our first Phase 3 trial, we expect to initiate the second Phase 3 trial.
-Based on our current operating plan, and absent any future financings or strategic partnerships, we believe that the net proceeds we received in our initial public offering, or IPO, which we completed on October 27, 2014, and our existing cash and cash equivalents and available-for-sale investments will be sufficient to fund our projected operating expenses and capital expenditure requirements into 2018, allowing us to obtain results from our first Phase 3 clinical trial of vonapanitase in radiocephalic AVFs.
+We began enrolling patients in our first Phase 3 clinical trial of vonapanitase during the third quarter of 2014 for patients undergoing creation of radiocephalic AVFs and enrolled the first patient in our second Phase 3 trial in August 2015.
+Based on our current operating plan, and absent any future financings or strategic partnerships, we believe that our existing cash and cash equivalents and available-for-sale investments will be sufficient to fund our projected operating expenses and capital expenditure requirements into 2018, allowing us to obtain results from our first Phase 3 clinical trial of vonapanitase in radiocephalic AVFs.
 This period could be shortened if there are any significant and unexpected increases in spending on development programs or more rapid progress of development programs than anticipated.
 We do not expect our existing capital resources to be sufficient to enable us to complete our second Phase 3 trial.
 In addition, we may consider initiating other small Phase 1 or Phase 1/2 trials in additional indications, which would further reduce our capital resources.
 However, we do not expect to initiate any other robust trials (i.e., powered to demonstrate statistically significant outcomes) other than our second planned Phase 3 AVF trial prior to receiving and reviewing data from our first Phase 3 AVF clinical trial.
 Furthermore, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements, or a combination of these approaches.
-Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditi
+Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.